b12io/orchestra/docs/source/features.rst

 .. image:: ../static/img/time_tracking/timer_icon.png

-When clicked on, a dropdown appears that allows the worker to toggle a timer to track their work time.
+If you click on the timer icon, a dropdown appears that allows the worker to toggle a timer to track their work time.

 .. image:: ../static/img/time_tracking/timer_dropdown.png